lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

-The most efficient approach to later plotting and creating tables is to have all models in a single dataframe.
+The most efficient approach to later plotting and creating tables is to have all models in a single data frame.
 You've already prepared them a bit, now it's time to combine them together so you can continue working with them.

 `@instructions`
 - Use `bind_rows()` to combine `unadjusted_models_list` and `adjusted_models_list`.